sahilng/butlr/README.md

 Command Line for the Web

-The code for butlr is private, API references will be posted here.
+The code for butlr is private, only the public API reference will be posted in this repository.

 http://www.butlr.me